BodyMaps/ShapeKit/README.md

 ```

 Also for other configuration setting please check [the config file](config.yaml).

+> [!IMPORTANT]
+> Before running any commands, please ensure that `config.yaml` is properly configured, with special attention to the anatomical mapping dictionary `class_map`.
+This mapping is critical for correct organ identification and post-processing.

 # Data Structure
 The input and output files will be formated as: